Res42/anyk-docker/README.en.md

 Connect with a remote desktop app to `localhost:3390` (the port may be changed in the docker run command or in the docker-compose.yml).

 User/password: `abc`/`abc`.

+### seccomp config

+In some cases an extra parameter is needed to properly run the container, see <https://github.com/Res42/anyk-docker/issues/98>.

+The example commands with this new parameter: `docker run -p 3390:3389 --security-opt seccomp=unconfined reisingeradam/anyk:base-ubuntu-xfce` or `docker run -p 3390:3389 --security-opt seccomp=unconfined reisingeradam/anyk:nav22hipak-ubuntu-xfce`.